fluxid/pyhaa/README.md

 Things I left behind for later, not those "yet to be touched".

+1. Clean up API, make it more flexible and less messy
+1. Remove `shorthands` module and make unit-tests use environment
 1. Rethink how to handle Python tokenizer readahead
 1. Better unit-test error handling
 1. Reorganize and clean up code in parser a bit more